GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 ## Hardware 3 Color Grayscale Mode

-To achieve grayscale mode, follow this procedure:
+To achieve grayscale mode,the palette will close to 0,195,255, follow this procedure:

-1. Display a single frame with 3 colors. the palette will close to 0,195,255
-2. Disable Remap (0xc0,0xa0) to avoid artifacts.
+1. Disable Remap (0xc0,0xa0) to avoid artifacts.
-3. Set Zoom=1 (register 0xd6).
+2. Set Zoom=1 (register 0xd6).
-4. Display the single frame.
+Display a single frame: the ssd1306 will "overrun" and draw the zoomed image 2 times, so the pixels from row 32 in vram get added to row 0 and 1, from row 33 to 2 and 3
-5. Set the mux to 63.
+3. Set the mux to 63.
-6. Wait for 150 microseconds.
+4. Wait for 150 microseconds.
-7. Set the mux to 1.
+5. Set the mux to 1.
 (Note: One of my displays has problems with mux 0.)

 # ssd1306-undocumented-grayscale-mode on SOME new ssd1306